elmcraft/elmcraft.org/README.md

 Built with [elm-pages](https://elm-pages.com/).

-The entrypoint file is `index.js`.
+The entrypoint file is `index.ts`.
 That file imports the generated elm-pages harness.

-The `content` folder markdown files are currently turned into static pages entirely via the single `Page.SPLAT__.elm` page mapping.
+The `content` folder markdown files are currently turned into static pages entirely via the single `Route.SPLAT__` module mapping.

 Pretty much everything else about the site, from theming to functionality, is done from Elm.